Jumitti/r.sine-easter_eggs/README.md

 Just replace ```index``` from https://r.sine.com/index with an other word (e.g. ```advice```) → https://r.sine.com/advice
 <img style = "width: 100%; height: 100%;" src="https://r.sine.com/advice"/>

+For V4, I use [EazyPeazyE](https://www.reddit.com/r/rsine/comments/1c6woud/comment/l067o3m/?utm_source=share&utm_medium=web3x&utm_name=web3xcss&utm_term=1&utm_content=share_button)
+suggestion by using https://r.sine.com/index?html=true.
+With this technique, below the photo we have the name associated with the image.
+I have with a threading of 8, I reloaded the page for 24 hours and retrieved all the words that came out and the source codes associated with the images to sort them as explained later.

 ## Sorted words and examples

 ``output`` (and version) are the post-processing folders.
 Sometimes my script makes errors because it goes too fast for server responses I think.
 So I go through the word list several times to be sure and I have a ``False Discovery Rate (FDR)`` folder to test it.